basho/basho_docs/source/languages/en/riak/dev/using/search.md

 of them as normal Riak objects with special metadata attached (metadata that you can ignore).
-Riak's [[counters|Data Types#Counters]], [[sets|Data Types#Sets]], and [[maps|Data Types#Maps]] can be indexed and have their contents searched just like other Riak objects, although with some important differences to be aware of.
+Riak's [[counters|Data Types#Counters]], [[sets|Data Types#Sets]], and [[maps|Data Types#Maps]] can be indexed and have their contents searched just like other Riak objects.

 ### Data Type Schemas